Conservation of the Caspian Seal will be under President’s Control

 President of Kazakhstan Kassym-Jomart Tokayev has decided to take the issue of research and conservation of the Caspian seal under his personal control.

-The President was told that CAIER works in three main areas, such as the processing of waste from the petrochemical industry, the purification and conservation of water resources, and the restoration of the Caspian seal population.
+The President was told that CAIER worked in three main areas, such as the processing of waste from the petrochemical industry, the purification and conservation of water resources, and the restoration of the Caspian seal population.

 Head of State Kassym-Zhomart Tokayev highlighted the work of the institute and the center team aimed at preserving the population of the Caspian seal, and also decided to take the issue of research and conservation of the Caspian seal under his personal control.